m0t9/arrcopy/README.md

 # goperflint

-Linter with micro-optimizations making code faster without spoiling the quality of the code itself.
+Linters with micro-optimizations making code faster without spoiling the quality of the code itself.